itsasilhan/Museum-Managment-System/README.md

 #  Museum Management System

 This project is a fully designed Database Management System (DBMS) for managing museum operations.
-It was built from scratch, including database architecture, entity relationships, business logic, and a user interface.
+It was built from scratch, including database architecture, entity relationships, business logic, and a user interface

 ---